enriquepablo/terms/doc/theory.rst

 This presents a problem, because natural language predicates and formal predicates are quite different things.
-There is much more freedom in the use of natural language predicates: we can quantify them and combine them in ways that are unthinkable with the predicates of a formal system.
+There is much more freedom in the use of natural language predicates: we can "quantify them" and combine them in ways that are unthinkable with the predicates of a formal system.
 Therefore, when we take some natural language informal theory (some knowledge), and try to express it in a formal system designed along those lines,